 Prior to Registering

 - Review the terms of the Applicant Agreement.
 As part of the process of registering for the Match, you must agree to comply with and be bound by the terms of the Applicant Agreement.

 - Review the Schedule of Dates provided on this web site.
 All Match participants must abide by the dates noted on the Schedule of Dates.

 - Review the other information provided in the About the Match section of this web site.

 View Applicant Agreement

 INTERN/RESIDENT REGISTRATION PROGRAM

-I understand that I am free to make personal contact with any AOA-accredited osteopathic program in which I am interested, to apply to as many of these programs as I wish, and to rank them according to my judgement.
+I understand that I am free to make contact with any AOA-accredited osteopathic program in which I am interested, to apply to as many of these programs as I wish, and to rank them according to my judgment.

 I understand that prior to the Rank Order List deadline, I and a program may express our interest in each other.
 While voluntary communication of expected rankings is permitted, statements implying or requesting a commitment are prohibited.
 I must not request from any program information regarding how the program intends to rank me or any other applicant.
 Similarly a program must not request from me information regarding how I intend to rank any program.